-A condition that plagues approximately 70 million Americans, hypertension is a state that while dangerous, can certainly be prevented and managed.
-With the sedentary and decadent lifestyles that are so prevalent in everyday society nowadays, it is little wonder that high blood pressure is so very common.
-Just like many of us, our heart is out of shape, and has to work extra hard to pump that blood, resulting in high blood pressure.
-The good news is, we can certainly manage the condition, and we can even lower our blood pressure back to health.
+A condition that plagues approximately 70 million Americans, hypertension is dangerous but can be prevented and managed.
+With the sedentary lifestyles that are so prevalent in everyday society, it is little wonder that high blood pressure is increasingly common.
+When the heart is unfit, it has to work overtime, resulting in high blood pressure.
+The good news is we can manage the condition and can even lower blood pressure back to a healthy state.

 What is hypertension?

-The effects of high blood pressure on the body are numerous; compromised heart health including heart attack, stroke, with even the possibility of heart failure, damaged organs, aneurysm, and more.
+The long term effects of high blood pressure are numerous.
+Issues like heart attack, stroke, heart failure, damaged organs, and aneurysm are some examples.
 The World Health Organization has identified high blood pressure as the leading cause of cardiovascular mortality.
 Symptoms of hypertension include headaches, fainting, fatigue, difficulty breathing, chest pains, and irregular heartbeat.
-However, many people with hypertension feel no symptoms whatsoever – all the more reason to get your blood pressure checked out by your healthcare professional.
+However, many people with hypertension feel no symptoms whatsoever.
+All the more reason to get your blood pressure checked out by your healthcare professional.